myffs/Fnf-EchoEngine/README.md

 ## Compile instructions

-Just replace this with normal psych files then compile psych normally
+If you wanna compile the engine,use `lime build windows` to compile it

-If you don't now how to compile psych open the file named "yes.bat"
+If you don't now how to compile the engine open the file named "yes.bat"

 It will install automatically all the things

-If you wanna compile the engine,use `lime build windows` to compile it

 ## Creators
 * MyFnf - Main Programmer